jonburdon/5k-pace-calculator/README.md

-# 5k-pace-calculator
+# running-pace-calculator
-Pace Calculator for Athletes
+Running Pace Calculator for Athletes

 Purpose:
 Pace calculator for runners to rapidly find their target pace at the start line of a race.